vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > *Remember his marvellous works that he hath done*, His wonders, and the judgments of his mouth.
 {% ct '1 Chronicles 16:12' %}

-Because it's easy to forget how God has answered our prayers in the past, it's wise to write them down and revisit them from time to time.
+Because it’s easy to forget how God has answered our prayers in the past, it’s wise to write them down and revisit them from time to time.
 Rehearsing His blessings will do wonders to strengthen our faith in Him.